County Assessor's Office

 980-314-4226Send an Email

 The appeal process is an essential component of property valuation.
-The County Assessor's Office can staff only a limited number of appraisers and property specialists to value all of these properties - real property, vehicles, business and individual personal property.
+The Mecklenburg County Assessor's Office staffs a limited number of appraisers and property specialists to value all properties—real property, vehicles, business, and individual personal property.
 Property owners are entitled to request that values of specific properties be reviewed (appealed) in light of aspects of the property that may not have been included when the

-The procedures for filing an appeal of real property assessment to the Board of Equalization and Review (Board) are outlined below for your information and assistance.
+The procedures for filing an appeal of real property assessment to the Board of Equalization and Review are outlined below for your information and assistance.

 1. A separate form supplied by the County Assessor's Office should be completed for each parcel placed under appeal.
 The appealing party must complete all applicable sections of the form, and the form must be signed by the Taxpayer or authorized representative.
 An authorized representative is an attorney at law, or an attorney in fact designated under a duly executed power of attorney.

 2. The requests to the Board of Equalization and Review for a particular tax year

 must be filed with the County Assessor’s Office no later than the Board’s adjournment in any tax year.
-The Board's adjournment date for this year is May 4, 2020.
+The Board's adjournment date is May 19, 2022.
 The only exception is for taxpayers receiving a notice of value change from the County Assessor’s Office: they have the later of either the Board’s adjournment date, or the “Last Date to Appeal” as stated in the notice, to appeal to the Board.3.
 The Board for a given tax year convenes by statute “not earlier than the first Monday in April and not later than the first Monday in May.”
-It adjourns from its duties on or before the third Monday in May, unless it deems necessary to continue meeting, but no later than June 30th.
+It adjourns from its duties on or before the third Monday in May, unless it deems necessary to continue meeting, but no later than June 30.
 It may continue to hear appeals after that date.